hatoving/starwarfare-vita/README.md

 This is a a port of Star Warfare: Alien Invasion for the PlayStation Vita, playable with the Vita's controls + with trophies.

 # How To Install
-* Get a hold of the game's latest version (3.01), get its APK and extract it into an folder
+* Get a hold of the game's latest version (3.01), acquire its APK and extract it into a folder
 * In this folder, grab the following file: ``level0``
 ```
 StarWarfare.apk